RESTful web-services in JSIDPlay2

 @weekly root jsidplay2cert # (1)

-1. jsidplay2cert is a script we have to execute in order to create our keystore (/etc/jsidplay2.ks), weekly
+1. jsidplay2cert is a script we have to execute to create our keystore (/etc/jsidplay2.ks), weekly

 Now create the script to be executed by cronjob typing 'sudo vi /usr/bin/jsidplay2cert'.